lonersoft/aether/README.md

 any ideas you may wanna see? [`➚ create an issue!`](https://github.com/lonersoft/aether/issues/new)

 ## 💖 Donate
 aether is free and open-source software.
-To host this egg, alot of resources and money (and most importantly, time!) is used to run the servers.
+To host this egg, a lot of resources and money (and most importantly, time!) is used to run the servers.
 To keep our motivation going and keep everything up and running, we rely heavily on [`➚ donations`](https://hcb.hackclub.com/lonersoft/donations).
 We're also nonprofit and transparent with our finances!

 [➚ **Donate to our nonprofit organization**](https://hcb.hackclub.com/donations/start/lonersoft) or [`➚ view our open finances`](https://hcb.hackclub.com/lonersoft).